LucasOkokama/LucasOkokama/README.md

 </div>

 > [!TIP]
 > Click on the image to access the project site (if available).
-GitHub's hosting service
+GitHub's hosting service <br>
-> works with static websites, so various features will not be present, especially backend parts.
+> works with static websites, so various features will not be present, especially backend parts. <br>
 > To access the complete project, click on the card (below the image) and clone the repository.

 <!-- Projects subtitle (Codes) -->